Skip Navigation

 Educational sessions open to any business in the community provide advice on how to prepare a bid, get certified for specific work, and other important topics not always available to small business owners.

-On the workforce development side, the board organizes career fairs to inform community members of work and apprenticeship opportunities.
-These events help ensure that historically underserved members have a chance to be gainfully employed and change their economic status.
-“We’ve worked hard to use this platform as a basis for community work, even if it does not tie directly to the construction,” says Neil.
+On the workforce development side, the review group organizes career fairs to inform community members of work and apprenticeship opportunities.
+“We’ve worked hard to use this platform as a basis for community work, even if it does not tie directly to the construction,” says Weiss.
 “APB have been instrumental in turning our aspirations into reality and we wouldn’t be able to make forward progress without them.”

 Gaining New Perspectives